home is where the heart is

 We plan for about one biography each month.
 A child can easily read one chapter in the biography each day.
 Here's what the weekly schedule looks like:

 So, on Days 1-3, after the family together lesson, children can read a chapter in their grade-level biography and can easily complete one biograpy per month.

 There are two considerations when picking biographies:

 Old Fashioned Education has a great list of free online biographies per time period.
-You can find the free reading schedules here or you can see my ADAPTED version here.
+You can find the free reading schedules here.

 How to Teach Biography